|Address:||11705 S Alameda St, Los Angeles, CA 90059 Map|

-- A maximum of two visitors (including children) are allowed for each visit.
+- A maximum of one adult and one child is allowed for each visit.

 - Do not bring any items into the visitation area except for your identification and a single car key.
 This includes, handbags, diaper bags, make-up and medications.
 Emphatically banned are cell phones, wireless devices, and cameras.